-The 15 Best Places to Visit In 2020 for Students
+The 15 Best Places to Visit in 2020 for Students

 - Australia

-The mystical natural wonders you will find here makes Australia one of the greatest places to travel to!
+The mystical natural wonders you will find make Australia one of the greatest travel destinations.
 Queensland’s Great Barrier Reef or the sacred Uluru are just two of the most widely known attractions.
 Australia has a vibrant art scene and very relaxing beaches, with its coastline stretching for almost 37,000 km.
 Its cities are beautifully designed and its architecture impressive.

 - Mexico